<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 Caitlin Hohman, PharmD

 Twenty years have passed since the article, "Health Care Benefit Crisis: Cost Drivers and Strategic Solutions,” appeared in this Journal (Parmenter, Journal of Financial Service Professionals 58, no. 4 (2004): 63-78).
 And nearly 10 years have passed since Part 1 and Part 2 of "The Health Care Benefit Crisis, Ten Years Later,” were published in 2015 (Parmenter, Journal of Financial Service Professionals 69, no. 2 and no. 3 (2015): 67-83; 83-91), evaluating the state of employer-sponsored self-funded health benefits in the decade from 2004 to 2014.
-In this current three-part series, Part 1 examines the drivers of cost articulated in the previous articles and discusses how those drivers have evolved over the past two decades while new drivers have emerged.
-Part 2 summarizes the viewpoints of employers, employees, and consultants from survey data, along with contemporary employer actions.
-Part 3 proposes a new set of legislative initiatives that align incentives to improve the cost and quality of health care for key stakeholders.
+This article, the second in a series, summarizes the viewpoints of employers, employees, and consultants from survey data, along with contemporary employer actions addressing various health care issues.
+Part 1 examined how the drivers of cost have evolved over the past two decades since those original articles were published.
+Part 3 will propose a new set of legislative initiatives that align incentives to improve the cost and quality of health care for key stakeholders.

 DEPARTMENTS